thequeenofclubs/MinecraftServer/wiki/commands.md

 ## Vanilla Minecraft
 - /tp - To teleport a player to a coordinate or another player.
-Syntax: /tp PlayerName x y z, or
+Syntax: /tp destination(x y z), or
-/tp PlayerName AnotherPlayerName
+/tp player2 (teleports you to player2).
 - /weather - Sets the weather.
 Syntax: /weather conditon
     - Accepted Weather Conditions